mapembert/ZomboidAssult/stories/STORY-INDEX.md

-# Zomboid Assult - Story Index
+# Zomboid Assault - Story Index

 This directory contains sharded implementation stories extracted from the main implementation roadmap.
 Each story is a standalone markdown file with detailed implementation guidance.